mustafaazad03/backend-task-h2s/Readme.md

 - **Soft Deletion**: Mark tasks and subtasks as deleted without removing them from the database.
 - **Error Handling**: error handling for all API endpoints.
 - **Environment Configuration**: Configuration using dotenv.
+- **API Documentation**: Integrates Swagger for detailed API documentation and testing.

 ## Installation